 La Financière de l’Echiquier launches Echiquier Space, the first thematic fund in Europe focused on space and its ecosystem

 As the space 2.0 economy and the New Space offer unprecedented opportunities with the shift of the market to the private sector, La Financière de l’Echiquier (LFDE) announces today the launch of Echiquier Space .
-The very first fund in Europe that will invest in companies with activities in Space; operating between Earth and Space; working on the ground developing the space ecosystem; or with universal technologies fuelling the boom in this new conquest of Space.
+This is the very first fund in Europe that will invest in companies with activities in Space; operating between Earth and Space; working on the ground developing the space ecosystem; or with universal technologies fuelling the boom in this new conquest of Space.

+The fund is managed by a four-person international thematic equity fund team led by Rolando Grandi, CFA.
+The fund’s portfolio is composed of around thirty stocks with a market capitalization of more than EUR 1 billion.
 Echiquier Space covers a key strategic long-term theme that reaches across sectors; it can invest without sector or geographic restrictions in broad swathes of the global economy that have unprecedented potential.
 The value of the space sector currently represents USD 400 billion and could rise to USD 2.7 trillion by 2045 .

 LFDE will remain faithful to its commitment to responsible investing, paying particular attention to promoting companies whose products or services can contribute to a sustainable space industry.
 To achieve this, an ESG Charter specifically addressing the challenges of the space sector has been defined based, in particular, on: